-Last Updated on June 4, 2020 by Debra Rose Wilson, PhD, MSN, RN, IBCLC, AHN-BC, CHT
+Last Updated on February 25, 2021 by Debra Rose Wilson, PhD, MSN, RN, IBCLC, AHN-BC, CHT

-Lately, I’ve had a few conversations about when someone should tell someone else they have an STD.
-Namely, this refers to when a person is beginning to date and if they need to tell a partner right away or if they can wait to tell someone until after they’ve been dating a while.
+Lately, I’ve had a few conversations about when someone should tell someone else they have an STI/STD.
+Namely, this refers to when a person is beginning to date someone and if they need to tell a partner right away or if they can wait to tell someone until after they’ve been dating a while.

-Before everyone hastily gets into a fit of rage about what I’m saying here, know this: it is not ok, moral, or ethical to put a person at risk of contracting an STD without allowing them an opportunity to make a conscientious and informed decision.
+Before everyone hastily gets into a fit of rage about what I’m saying here, know this: it is not ok, moral, or ethical to put a person at risk of contracting an STI without allowing them an opportunity to make a conscientious and informed decision.

-Simply, I’m saying, as long as you are just getting to know someone (without the accompanying physical activities), it’s perfectly acceptable to wait to share your STD status.
+Simply, I’m saying, as long as you are just getting to know someone (without the accompanying physical activities), it’s perfectly acceptable to wait to share your STI status.
 You can also come right out and tell them if that’s your style.
 If that makes you feel better and the potential rejection is easier to handle before you have also begun to invest in the other person emotionally, go right ahead!

-Either option can be perfectly moral.
+Either option can be perfectly moral and ethical.

-A Look Outside of the STD Realm
+A Look Outside of the STI Realm

 People do not share absolutely everything with everyone upon first meeting.
 Were that the case, can you imagine how much of a verbal vomit would ensue on all first dates?

-I should emphasize that if any of the above awkward things about you ( insert any other personal information in replace of those items above – including STDs) were putting the person you were dating at risk, you would be morally and ethically obligated to tell that person.
+I should emphasize that if any of the above awkward things about you ( insert any other personal information in replace of those items above – including STIs) were putting the person you were seeing at risk, you would be morally and ethically obligated to tell that person.
 In fact, if that were the case, you should tell that person before the act which puts them at risk occurs and while they are not in a compromised position (ie. clothes off and/or intoxicated).

 Until then, it is entirely up to you what you would like to disclose.

-To summarize and to make sure I’m making my point as crystal clear as possible before the hate mail comes piling in: as long as you are not putting the other person at risk by engaging in any of these activities, it is perfectly ethical to wait to tell a person you have an STD.
+To summarize and to make sure I’m making my point as crystal clear as possible before the hate mail comes piling in: as long as you are not putting the other person at risk by engaging in any of these activities, it is perfectly ethical to wait to tell a person you have an STI.

 Should you like to tell them earlier, that is also entirely up to you, and that’s an ok approach as well.

-I’ve found, the people who take the approach of letting someone know as soon as they start dating tend to feel less frustrated when a rejection occurs as a result of disclosing their STD status.
+I’ve found, the people who take the approach of letting someone know as soon as they start dating tend to feel less frustrated when a rejection occurs as a result of disclosing their STI status.
 Whereas, the people who choose to wait until they’ve developed some trust and can foresee the relationship going to the next level emotionally and (especially) physically tend to have a little bit better results maintaining the relationship.
-By then, their partner is more likely to be willing to take a calculated risk.
-However, those same people are liable to be more hurt when the person they are dating chooses not to take a risk and ends the relationship.
-This is generally because the person with the STD has also begun to invest their emotions into the relationship.
+By then, the other person(s) is more likely to be willing to consider taking a calculated risk.
+However, those same people are liable to be more hurt when the person they are seeing chooses not to take a risk and ends the relationship.
+This is generally because the person with the STI has also begun to invest their emotions into the relationship.

 So, you see, it’s really six to one, half a dozen to another.

-Overall, choosing when you are going to tell someone you have an STD involves imagining what you would do in the other person’s shoes and deciding what is right for you and that specific relationship.
+Overall, choosing when you are going to tell someone you have an STI involves imagining what you would do in the other person’s shoes and deciding what is right for you and that specific relationship.
 There are positive and negative aspects to both methods, of course, and both can be considered ethical approaches.

 Only you can decide which approach is best.